-When an organization signs a sponsorship agreement, it becomes fully accountable for assuming the responsibilities that are detailed in the sponsorship agreement.
-These include:
+When a church signs a sponsorship agreement, it becomes fully accountable for assuming the responsibilities that are detailed in the sponsorship agreement, and is thereafter referred to as the "Sponsorship Group" or the "Constituency Group (CG)" or as in this article, the "Sponsoring Constituency Group."

-- Providing basic financial support (e.g., for housing and food) and care for the sponsored refugee during the sponsorship period (generally a period of one year), or until the sponsored refugee no longer requires assistance, whichever comes first;
+- Providing basic financial support (e.g., for housing and food) and care for the sponsored newcomer1 during the sponsorship period (generally a period of one year), or until the sponsored newcomer no longer requires assistance, whichever comes first;

 - Ensuring it has sufficient resources and expertise to carry out its responsibilities;